-Ben Shapiro, assistant professor, investigates how to enable children from

-	diverse backgrounds to learn computer science through collaborative,

-	creative expression and through the design of networked technologies to

-	solve problems in their homes and communities.
-He received his doctorate in

-	learning sciences from Northwestern University, and he was a postdoctoral

-	fellow at the University of Wisconsin—Madison.
-In 2016, Ben received the

-	University of Colorado Boulder's President’s Commendation for Promoting

-	Diversity on Campus, and in 2015, he was a recipient of the National Science

-	Foundation's (NSF) prestigious Faculty Early Career Development (CAREER)

-	Award.
-The research award, which came with a five-year grant of $500,000,

-	supports junior faculty members who demonstrate excellence in research and

-	effectively integrate their research with education.
+Ben Shapiro, assistant professor (ATLAS Institute and Computer Science), investigates how to enable children from diverse backgrounds to learn computer science through collaborative, creative expression and through the design of networked technologies to solve problems in their homes and communities.
+He received his doctorate in learning sciences from Northwestern University, and he was a postdoctoral fellow at the University of Wisconsin—Madison.
+In 2016, Ben received the University of Colorado Boulder's President’s Commendation for Promoting Diversity on Campus, and in 2015, he was a recipient of the National Science Foundation's (NSF) prestigious Faculty Early Career Development (CAREER) Award.
+The research award, which came with a five-year grant of $500,000, supports junior faculty members who demonstrate excellence in research and effectively integrate their research with education.

-	Ben is proud to say he and his wife, Sarah, received first place in the 2008

-	Northwestern University Learning Sciences Mac & Cheese Cookoff.
+Ben is proud to say he and his wife, Sarah, received first place in the 2008 Northwestern University Learning Sciences Mac & Cheese Cookoff.

 - R. Benjamin Shapiro, Rebecca Fiebrink and Peter Norvig.
 2018.
 How Machine Learning Impacts the Undergraduate Computing Curriculum.
 In Commun.
 ACM 61, 11 (October 2018), 27-29.
 DOI: https://doi.org/10.1145/3277567.

 - Lila Finch, R. Benjamin Shapiro and Franziska Carstens.
 2018.
 Teachers' Values in Co-Design of an Art-Science-Computation Unit.
 In International Conference of the Learning Sciences (London, UK – August, 2018).